ChrisAlderson/pop-api/README.md

       workers: 4               // The amount of workers to fork for the server.
                                // Defaults to `2`.
     })
-    // Api is available on port 8080.
+    // API is available on port 8080.
     // http://localhost:8080/hello -> { message: 'Hello, John' }
   } catch (err) {
     console.log(error)